nopClip/NHLStreamable/README.md

 - Download clips using youtube-dl
 - Merge clips using ffmpeg to create "highlight packs"
 - When you upload a clip to Streamable, it saves it into a sorted file structure
+- Pulls Game Day Threads from r/Hockey
+- If a goal is being uploaded, it attempts to predict what goal it is